Theralase Technologies Inc.: Theralase Bladder Cancer Clinical Data to be Presented at the 2026 European Association of Urology Congress

 These interim preliminary findings are encouraging in support of the use of light-activated Ruvidar by the international urology community to safely and effectively treat patients afflicted with BCG-Unresponsive NMIBC CIS, helping to revolutionize the treatment landscape for bladder cancer.

-Girish Kulkarni, MD, PhD, FRCSC, a urologic surgeon in the Department of Surgical Oncology at the Princess Margaret Cancer Centre, University Health Network and Professor at the University of Toronto, Department of Surgery, stated, "We are excited that our clinical study has been accepted for presentation at the EAU26 Conference.
+Girish Kulkarni, MD, PhD, FRCSC, a urologic surgeon in the Department of Surgical Oncology at the Princess Margaret Cancer Centre, University Health Network and Professor at the University of Toronto, Department of Surgery stated, "We are excited that our clinical study has been accepted for presentation at the EAU26 Conference.
 The early data is supportive of light-activated Ruvidar, as a treatment modality for BCG-Unresponsive NMIBC CIS, thus having the potential to allow patients to preserve their bladders and maintain their quality of life."
+Dr. Kulkarni has participated in a medical advisory position for Theralase in the past.

 Arkady Mandel, MD, PhD, DSc, Chief Scientific Officer, Theralase stated, "In the interim clinical data, we have observed a high efficacy and fovourable safety profile in bladder cancer patients treated at numerous clinical study sites across Canada and the US.
 The data supports the use of light-activated Ruvidar in the treatment of patients with high-grade, high-risk NMIBC.
 In addition, the latest results demonstrate a long-lasting duration of complete response induced by this innovative technology, which is able to be completed within a few hours and is suitable for patients with CIS of the urinary bladder, who have not responded to previous therapies and who are currently facing a life-altering option, such as radical cystectomy."